SBU-BMI/quip_paad_cancer_detection/README.md

 # Pancreas cancer (PAAD) detection pipeline

-This software implements the pipeline for the Pancrease cancer detection project.
+This software implements the pipeline for the Pancreas cancer detection project.
 The repo contains codes to perform the prediction to detect Pancreatic cancer in Whole Slide Images.
-The paper was publised in MICCAI 2019 "Pancreatic Cancer Detection in Whole Slide Images Using Noisy Label Annotations"
+The paper was published in MICCAI 2019 "Pancreatic Cancer Detection in Whole Slide Images Using Noisy Label Annotations"

 ## TCGA Data:
-+ Output heatmaps: *.png files, pixel's value is the predicted probablity of the patch to contain cancerous cells.
++ Output heatmaps: *.png files, pixel's value is the predicted probability of the patch to contain cancerous cells.
 Download output heatmaps [here](https://drive.google.com/drive/folders/14z84TUy6R_UEEAdbXXOWNPzT0e2NKkOJ?usp=sharing).

 # Dependencies